 Power disconnection is the first step to do before trying any electric wiring in your home.
 Ask the power company to put off the service to your house or disconnect just from the meter on the wall or side of your house.
 Ensure it is off before starting any work.

 Design a wiring diagram which shows the location of the breaker box and the path of the wires to each outlet.

 Start by running the longest wires first to avoid waste conduits in walls even if you don’t anticipate using them right away.
 Start each wire upstairs and pull it through to the basement.
 This way, you do not use a ladder to push the wire up between floors.

 You should also leave at least one foot of extra wire at each end just in case you need to move things around later.

 Make sure you understand which coloured wire should go and its purpose to avoid electrical shock and ensure wiring your house is safe.
 When installing wires, you need to recognize the parts of the cables for wiring, the non-metallic electrical cable: the outer sheathing (the jacket) and the inner ones.

 5. Know outlet count

 Determine how many outlets and switches will run on one circuit.
-Normally, six outlets per a 110-voltage circuit is advisable in a living area, while as few as two per circuit are the standard in a kitchen, where appliances use more wattage.
+Normally, six outlets per 110-voltage circuit are advisable in a living area, while as few as two per circuit are standard in a kitchen, where appliances use more wattage.